 Read more: What Do I need a Team Collaboration Tool

 Employees should have access to all of the information that they require to know like company announcements, metrics, health and safety, regulations, and compliances.
 Having access to this information helps them make better, faster, and more accurate decisions.
 Teams are able to work together cohesively and this helps the organization to stay ahead of competitors.

 Having a structured onboarding program provides a welcoming atmosphere for your new hires right from day one.
 That also means you can rule out massive paperwork and have new employees at a loss.
-It’s crucial as organizations with functional onboarding systems retain 81% of their new employees.
+It’s crucial for organizations with functional onboarding systems to retain 81% of their new employees.
 The quality of your onboarding could determine if new hires stay with you or walk away after the initial months.

-Capture FAQs, provide answers and make them searchable so new hires don’t have to always rely on your tenured employees.
+Capture FAQs, provide answers and make them searchable so new hires don’t have to always rely on their tenured employees.
 If a question has never been asked before, capture that into your knowledge management platform and crowdsource from the rest of your organization.
 This way, your KMS will always be growing with valuable and updated information.